 Instead, many historians believe that the forked cross is a more recent creation, emerging during the 13th to 14th century as a product of mysticism.

 During this period, there was a shift towards focusing on the Passion of the Christ.
 Artists would portray the suffering of Jesus on the cross in graphic detail, outlining his emaciated body, suffering expression, wounds, and blood, with arms stretched upwards and nailed onto a forked cross.

 The idea was to terrify believers and reinforce their faith.
 Some artwork feature Jesus on a regular straight beam cross with the two thieves who were crucified alongside him on Calvary depicted on forked crosses.
 This is where the forked cross gets its association with robbers and thieves.

 There are several interpretations of the forked cross, most from a religious perspective.

 1. The Holy Trinity

 The three arms of the forked cross can be a representation of the Holy Trinity – the Father, the Son and the Holy Ghost.

-Some believe that the thieves’ cross represents a tree.
-In a Christian context, this can be considered the Tree of Knowledge, which was the reason sin entered the world in the first place.
 A criminal being crucified on a forked cross was symbolic of how sin was the reason this act was taking place.
-However, Jesus’ crucifixion and suffering is metaphorical of the victory over sin.
+However, Jesus’ crucifixion and suffering are metaphorical of the victory over sin.